kmizuki/PandaSkill/README.md

     - you can edit the configuration in the file itself, configurations used in the paper are provided

 Results are located in `pandaskill/artifacts/experiments/`.

-# TODO
-- provide arxiv link to paper
-- provide doi of software